pokyah/minimal-mistakes/_posts/2018-03-01-using-r-with-docker.md

 This container approach has many advantages compares to the use of virtual machines : lightweight, quick and modular.

-in the Docker terminology, a containers actually means a running instance of an __image__.
+In the Docker terminology, a containers actually means a running instance of an __image__.

 Again, from the official Docker Website :